AntoineSavage/pizzascript/README.md

 - by using the `func` function in source code:
   - `(func (n) (add n 1)` or `(func ('evaled ctx) (n) [ctx (add n 1)])`
   - the implicit context will contain all defined symbols up to that point in the module
-  - in in particular, symbol `'add` must be defined up to that point in the module for the function invocation to succeed
+  - in in particular, symbol `'add` must be defined up to that point in the module for the form to succeed

 - by unquoting a list starting with the `'func` symbol:
   - `['func ['n] ['add 'n 1]]` or `['func [''evaled 'ctx] ['n] ['list 'ctx ['add 'n 1]]]`